 Exploring the future of microelectronics

-IRT Nanoelec runs multi-partner technology development and dissemination programs to make the electronics sector more competitive
+IRT Nanoelec runs multi-partner programs to make the electronics industry more competitive and greener, and thus contribute to the sustainable development of society.

 The Nanoelec technological research institute is a consortium of private and public sector players.
 Our mission is to help companies create value and enable their products to stand out on the digital transition stage.
 Nanoelec contributes to the competitiveness of the electronics sector, especially in France.
 It is based in Grenoble, a world-class hub for research, innovation and production in the field.